Supermarine Type 322

 The Supermarine Type 322 was a prototype British carrier-borne torpedo, dive bomber and reconnaissance aircraft of the Second World War.
 A single-engined monoplane, it was unsuccessful, with only two examples being built.
-The Fairey Barracuda, built to the same specification, would fill this role.
+The Fairey Barracuda, built to the same specification, filled the role.

 Design and development

-The Type 322 was designed by Supermarine to meet a 1937 requirement (Specification S.24/37) for a replacement for the British Royal Navy's Fairey Albacore biplane (even though the Albacore was yet to fly, with orders placed both with Supermarine, and with Fairey Aviation for what became the Barracuda.
+The Type 322 was designed by Supermarine to meet a 1937 requirement (Specification S.24/37) for a replacement for the British Royal Navy's Fairey Albacore biplane (even though the Albacore was yet to fly, with orders placed both with Supermarine and with Fairey Aviation for what became the Barracuda.
 Supermarine's design was a high-wing monoplane, originally intended to be powered by the Rolls-Royce Exe engine.
-Unusually it featured a variable-incidence wing, first demonstrated on the French Paul Schmitt biplane at the Paris Airshow in 1913.
+It had a variable-incidence wing, first demonstrated on the French Paul Schmitt biplane at the Paris Airshow in 1913.